The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!CAUTION]
-            Returning non-integer values from the comparison function, such as float, will result in an internal cast to int of the callback's return value.
-So values such as 0.99 and 0.1 will both be cast to an integer value of 0, which will compare such values as equal.

 ### ### Computes the intersection of arrays using keys for comparison by using a callback for data comparison

 _Returns an array containing all the values of array which have matching keys that are present in all the